-Inquiry Lesson Identification (5 points)
+1) Inquiry Lesson Identification (5 points)

+For our field project (STEM Night at a local school), you will be working in a team of 2 or 3 to create and teach a lesson to groups of elementary-aged students.
 Once you have been assigned to a team with a specific grade level (and topic) then you will be required to locate three potential inquiry lessons that align with the teaching assignment.
 Note that this is not a team assignment - each team member locates 3 inquiry lesson examples.
 Provide a brief analysis of the usefulness and appropriateness of each of the three lessons according to the following:

-- Begin this assignment by reading information on your assigned topic and identify the associated NGSS standard(s).
+- 1. Begin this assignment by reading information on your assigned topic and identify the associated NGSS standard(s).
 Then find or select three lessons from three different sources.
 These must all be inquiry lessons.
-They must be found in professional resources such as published texts, journals, or other peerreviewed online sources (e.g., NSTA, NASA, Discovery, National Geographic, PBS) as opposed to sources that are not professionally reviewed such as Pinterest or teacher's blogs.
+They must be found in professional resources such as published texts, journals, or other peer-reviewed online sources (e.g., NSTA, NASA, Discovery, National Geographic, PBS) as opposed to sources that are not professionally reviewed such as Pinterest or teacher's blogs.
 Provide an electronic copy (e.g., hot linked web address) or hard copy (see Note) of the three lessons and upload them to Moodle.
 Also, either bring a hard copy or provide access to the digital version in class.
-(2 pts) - 2.
+(2 points) - 2.
 Provide a brief (2-3 sentences) summary of each lesson.
-Think about your science teaching context and at least 3 strengths of each lesson and at least one potential concern.
+Think about the science teaching context and at least 3 strengths of each lesson and at least one potential concern.
 For each of the 3 lessons you found, list the standard (words and code) and write a thorough paragraph (150-200 words) that provides a summary of these strengths and weaknesses for the lesson.
-(2 pts) - 3.
+(2 points) - 3.
 Proof-read your work and take care to use correct grammar and spelling.
 Provide correct APA references for each of the three lessons.
 Use the APA referencing help (APA Reference Guide, Help with APA Citations) or seek help from the professor to provide correct references.
-(1 pt.)
+(1 point)

-STEM Lesson Identification (5 points)
+2) STEM Lesson Identification (5 points)

-Once you have been assigned to a team with a specific grade level (and topic) then you will be required to locate three potential STEM lessons that align with the teaching assignment.
+Next, you and your STEM Night partner(s) will look for possible STEM (engineering) lessons to teach.
+You will locate three potential STEM lessons.
 Note that this is not a team assignment - each team member locates 3 STEM lesson examples.
 Provide a brief analysis of the usefulness and appropriateness of each of the three lessons.